 Stick umbrellas tend to be either manual lift or automatic open; compact umbrellas tend to be automatic open or automatic open and close.
 Automatic close allows the canopy to snap shut, making it easy to dash inside or dive into the car saving valuable seconds in getting away from the rain.
 It’s then necessary to collapse the shaft manually.

-Our advice: An automatic open mechanism is a must.
+Our advice: An automatic open mechanism is a must in your search for the best windproof umbrella.

 A Really Comfortable Handle